Partnering for water safety during Drowning Impact Awareness Month

 The need for water safety awareness and for people of all ages to stay vigilant near water is especially high this time of year.

 Water safety is important

-“One of the things we hear is that our community members can’t afford classes, so we make sure to fund free or reduced CPR and swimming lessons year-round,” said Regina Lane-Haycock, Community Outreach Representative for SRP Safety Connection.
+“One of the things we hear is that our community members can’t afford classes, so SRP provides funding for free or reduced CPR and swimming lessons year-round,” said Regina Lane-Haycock, Community Engagement Strategist for SRP.
 “We feel access to classes should never be an obstacle to safety.”

 How SRP helps

-SRP gives more than $3.6 million each year in community giving, including funds toward educating Valley residents in both English and Spanish on way to stay safe around water and electricity.
-SRP also participates in more than 400 events across the Valley each year to share safety messages with the community.
+SRP gives more than $3.6 million each year in community giving, including funds toward educating Valley residents in both English and Spanish on ways to stay safe around water and electricity.
+SRP also participates in more than 50 events across the Valley each year to share safety messages with the community.